HomeBankingEssential Things You Need To Know About Checks

 Parts of A Check

 Now that you know what a check and a checking account are.
 It’s time to talk about the components of a check.
-It will serve as a guide to fill out a check.
+It will serve as a guide to filling out a check.

-For convenience, you can see that your address and name is already pre-printed on the check.
+For convenience, you can see that your address and name are already pre-printed on the check.
 It also tells the payee that you are the one who wrote it.

 Otherwise known as the payee, the pay to the order of blank space is where you write the company or person who will be receiving the money.
 If you are going to withdraw for yourself, write “cash” on the blank.

-Write the specific amount of money you are sending on this box.
-Make sure to write legibly and ensure that the period between the centavos and the whole numbers are precise.
+Write the specific amount of money you are sending in this box.
+Make sure to write legibly and ensure that the period between the centavos and the whole numbers is precise.
 You wouldn’t want any mistakes here.

 After the numeric amount box, write the amount in words.
 Start at the line’s left edge and by the time you are finished, draw a simple line on the remaining space until you hit the word “dollars.”
 In case the numbers written on the numeric amount box is unreadable or different from what’s written, the written amount will become the right amount of money that the bank will honor.